Rajaraman005/Naan-Mudhalvan/README.md

 # Naan-Mudhalvan
-This the naan mudhalvan project that i created by my own knowledge which i gain by IBM The <!DOCTYPE html> declaration specifies the document type and version.
+This the naan mudhalvan project that i created by my own knowledge which i gain From "IBM"

+The <!DOCTYPE html> declaration specifies the document type and version.

 Inside the <head> section: